XT Adaptive Images User's Guide

 Up to 5 additional CDN domains to distribute files according to associated File Types.

-Additionally, Joomla 3.5.1 has included a new alternative for Platform Specific Caching, this new feature provides a similar functionality:
+For Joomla!
+3.5.1 or superior, including Joomla 4: Joomla has included a new cache mode: Platform Specific Caching.
+This new feature provides a similar functionality: